 Rubem Robierb was born 1976 in Maranhão, the Brazilian state home to several renowned Brazilian poets.
-For many years Robierb was both a poet and photographer using photos to translate his literary works into images.
-Gradually this interest in photography became a primary catalyst in Robierb’s artistic practice.
+For many years Robierb was both a poet and photographer, using photos to translate his literary works into images.
+Gradually, his interest in photography became a primary catalyst in Robierb’s artistic practice.
 Four years ago, Robierb moved to the United States to continue developing his artistic career; now he lives between New York and Miami, where he has his own studio and regularly participates in Art Basel.

 Currently Robierb creates multi-media artworks that involve photography, silkscreen, painting and sculpture.
-This recent work explores the fragility of life by contrasting the innocence and beauty of butterflies and flowers with symbols of violence.
-This contrast serves as a metaphor and at the same time invites criticism of war and destruction.
+His recent work explores the fragility of life by contrasting the innocence and beauty of butterflies and flowers with symbols of violence.
+This contrast serves as a metaphor, while inviting introspective criticism of war and destruction.
 His work has shown internationally in solo and group gallery exhibitions, as well as at various international art fairs.
-The artist is represented by various galleries in the U.S. and in Europe.
-In Chicago, Robierb is represented by Kasia Kay Art Projects.
+The artist is represented by various galleries in the U.S. and Europe.
+In Chicago Robierb is represented by Kasia Kay Art Projects.